ai/dual-publish/README.md

 }
 ```

-And your lib can be imported natively as ESM or CommonJS:
+Now your library can be imported natively as ESM or CommonJS:

 ```js
 // CommonJS